Mayaguana: Environment

 Mayaguana is known for its woody terrain.
 Bahamian dry forests' hardwoods, common lignum-vitae (Guaiacum officinale), and holywood lignum-vitae (G. sanctum) can be found throughout the island.
 The island is home to several government nature reserves.

 As the southeasternmost island in the Bahamian Commonwealth, Mayaguana is bordered to its east by deep waters of the Atlantic Ocean.
 Offshore, there are many underwater coral reefs, as well as shipwrecks.

 Mayaguana is home to the Bahamian flamingo (Phoenicopterus ruber), Bartsch's iguanas, plovers, terns, and osprey.
 Nesting sea turtles can be found throughout the undeveloped northern part of the island.
 About 118 species of bird are found on the island, including two large brown booby colonies.

 Tourism

-Mayaguana remains one of the most pristine and untouched islands in the Bahamas.
-Yet the island – home to beautiful beaches, unique wildlife and world-class fishing – has never fully reached its development potential.
-Most tourists who visit do so for the unspoiled essence of the island.
-Visitors can also enjoy scuba diving, bonefishing, snorkeling, white-crowned pigeon hunting and bird watching.
-The eastern part of the island is a popular area for crabbing (catching local island crabs) and off-trail bikers.
+Mayaguana is one of the less densely developed islands of the Bahamas.
+Tourism on the island includes recreational activities such as scuba diving, bonefishing, snorkeling, bird watching and off-trail biking.
+The eastern part of the island is also used for crabbing.

 Ecotourism is also a growing spectrum.
 Booby Cay is home to hundreds of iguanas indigenous only to Mayaguana.
 There is also an interesting species of booby birds that is also found on a separate cay on the northern side of Mayaguana.
 Blackwood Point, located in upper Pirates Well is where the Bahamian flamingo can be found feeding year round.

 The island is accessible by the Mayaguana Airport (MYG), which is located southeast of Abraham's Bay and is visited by Bahamasair as well as private aircraft.
 New construction is set to take place at the Mayaguana Airport before the fourth quarter of 2017.